 “It’s not going to be easy,” said Luining.
 “There will be strict tests that you have to go through to prove that the product is safe.
 But I subscribe to that method because the thing that you should always keep in mind is public safety.”

 In the US, the situation is still not as clear, but the FDA and the USDA have been actively discussing cultured meat.
-They recently announced the technology will not require any additional regulations to what it’s already in place.
-Given the engagement that they’ve shown, some believe the regulatory path will be quicker in the US than in Europe, but that remains to be confirmed in the coming months.
+Given the engagement that they’ve shown, some believe the regulatory path will be quicker in the US than in Europe, but that remains to be confirmed.

 In other locations, the technology is not as advanced and neither are regulations surrounding it.
 But some regions do accept products approved abroad, such as China, which will accept European regulatory approvals to commercialize certain products.